Pornography Addiction

 Therapy can help you regain control over your pornography use

-Practice mindful self-acceptance
+Practice mindful self-acceptance as a treatment step

 An online porn addiction sometimes comes with feelings of shame.
 Some research suggests that for men seeking treatment for addiction, feelings of shame may decrease a person’s belief in their ability to change or overcome the addiction.

-Even though it may be challenging, you may find it helpful to accept and forgive yourself for your addictions.
+Even though it may be challenging for addicts, you may find it helpful to accept and forgive yourself for your addictions.
 Practices such as journaling, mindfulness meditation, and self-compassion might help you release negative ideas about yourself.
 These activities could make it easier to change your habits as you learn to feel more in control of your internet porn consumption.
 Research suggests that self-acceptance may help with treating problematic pornography use or in the process of overcoming other addictions.
 You may find that self-acceptance is easier if you talk to others experiencing this addiction, and you can connect with others through a support group, whether in person or online.

 A 2022 study comparing different treatments for the compulsive use of pornography (porn addiction) found that cognitive-behavioral therapy showed evidence of effectiveness in helping participants to overcome their addictions.